freifunk-gluon/gluon/docs/index.rst

 .. [#80211s]
   Device does not support IBSS; images are built by default unless GLUON_WLAN_MESH is explicitly set to something other than *11s*

+.. [#64_128MB]
+  This device is available with eighter 64MB or 128MB RAM.
+As the ath10k WLAN driver requires more than 64MB RAM to run properly images are not built unless BROKEN is set to 1.

 License
 -------